akinsho/bufferline.nvim/README.md

 ## Why another buffer line plugin?

-1. I was looking for an excuse to play with **lua** and learn to create a plugin with it for Neovim and there was nothing else built in lua when I created this.
+1. I was looking for an excuse to play with lua and learn to create a plugin with it for Neovim and there was nothing else built in lua when I created this.
 2. I wanted to add some tweaks to my buffer line and didn't want to figure out a bunch of `vimscript` in some other plugin.

 ### Why make it public rather than as part of your `init.vim`?

 :shrug: figured someone else might like the aesthetic.
-Don't make me regret this...

-## Non-goals 🙏
+## Caveats 🙏

-- Appeal to every single person's tastes.
+- This won't appeal to everyone's tastes.
 This plugin is opinionated about how the tabline looks, it's unlikely to please everyone, I don't want to try and support a bunch of different appearances.
-- Supporting vim please don't ask.
-The whole point was to create a lua plugin.
-If vim ends up supporting lua in the _same_ way then maybe.
-- Add every possible feature under the sun ☀, to appease everybody.
-- Create and maintain a monolith 😓.
+- I want to prevent this becoming a pain to maintain so I'll be conservative about what I add.

 ## Usage